 Telling robs significant moments of their power.

 When the cop finds the third body, don’t say he was angry.

-Describe his actions so we can work out what he feels.
-Show him walking away, throwing his latex gloves on the ground; gripping the steering wheel, his stomach churning; drinking his third whisky, ignoring his team playing on the screen above the bar.
+Describe his actions so readers can work out what he feels.
+Show him walking away, throwing his latex gloves on the ground; gripping the steering wheel, his stomach churning; drinking his third whisky while ignoring his team playing on the screen above the bar.

 Give your pivotal and climactic scenes the page time they deserve so the reader doesn’t feel shortchanged.
 Whenever you’re tempted to write a perception such as he thought, felt or knew something, stop.
 Find another way and let the reader do some work.

 5. Make Dialogue Tags Pull A Double Shift

 Many writers and editors advise that ‘said’ is the only dialogue tag you need.
 It’s the most versatile and tends to disappear when read.
 The dialogue should make the emotional tone clear.

 There will be occasions where ‘said’ isn’t precise enough.
 Avoid adverbs such as quietly, loudly, angrily and so on.
 Use a stronger verb such as whispered, called, yelled, but consider whether you’re telling what you should be showing by actions.